chongruo/pytorch-HED/README.md

-# HED project
+# HED in pytorch
-This work is an implementation of paper [Holistically-Nested Edge Detection](https://github.com/chongruo/my_configuration.git)
+This work is an implementation of paper [Holistically-Nested Edge Detection](https://github.com/chongruo/my_configuration.git).

 ## Performance